-But that's only half the battle: Now you've got to summon the steady hand of a dentist and the sharp eye of an embroiderer to apply the lip colour so well so that it looks chic and not just one big mess.
-And we haven't even begun to devise a game plan for what to do when your lips decide to ingest half the colour post-lunch.
+But that's only half the battle: Now you've got to summon the steady hand of a dentist and the sharp eye of an embroiderer to apply the lip color so well that it looks chic and not just one big mess.
+And we haven't even begun to devise a game plan for what to do when your lips decide to ingest half the color post-lunch.

-The good thing being a beauty editor is that when you have questions like "How do you wear dark lipstick?" you have a bevy of experts on hand to provide the answers.
-In this case, I turned to the queen of flattering everyday makeup and Bobbi Brown Pro & Artistry Manager Hannah Martin for some help.
+The good thing about being a beauty editor is that when you have questions like "How do you wear dark lipstick?" you have a bevy of experts on hand to provide the answers.
+In this case, I turned to the queen of flattering everyday makeup, makeup artist Hannah Martin for some help.
 And you should know that it isn't really that hard after all.

 Before you bullet to lip, it's important to prep the area first to give your dark lipstick the best chance at lasting all day.
-"Give your lips a gentle scrub either with a flannel, toothbrush or an exfoliator," explains Martin, who loves to mix the Bobbi Brown Lip Balm SPF 15 (£18) with a sprinkling of the Buffing Grains for Face (£32).
+"Give your lips a gentle scrub either with a flannel, toothbrush, or an exfoliator," explains Martin, who loves to mix the Bobbi Brown Lip Balm SPF 15 ($24) with a sprinkling of an exfoliating produce like Tatcha Rice Polish ($65).
 "This will remove any dry/dead skin that might look flaky once the lipstick is applied on top."
 Afterward, apply lip balm and wait for the moisture to be absorbed (if your lips are especially dry, give it a good 10 minutes) before blotting the excess away.

-Whether you’ve been slurping on a green juice or enjoying a Satay Chicken Naked Burger from Leon (they’re next-level amazing, btw), your lipstick might start to wear off in the centre of the lips.
+Whether you’ve been slurping on a green juice or enjoying a cheeseburger, your lipstick might start to wear off in the center of the lips.
 Before you start wiping it all off and starting again, though, it’s actually pretty easy to remedy.
-“Add more lipstick straight from the bullet to the lower lip, and then press your lips together so the colour spreads to the top lip too,” advises Martin.
+“Add more lipstick straight from the bullet to the lower lip, and then press your lips together so the color spreads to the top lip too,” advises Martin.